benwiggy/PDFsuite/README.md

 This is all done by accessing Apple's Core Graphics Quartz APIs.
 They should therefore run on any Mac using 10.6 Snow Leopard or higher!

 Most of these scripts are designed to be used in the Run Shell Script action of Apple's Automator app, which provides an easy interface for use.
-Once an Automator service is installed in the user's Library/Services folder, it will be available in the Finder's Services menu (or right-click context menu) when PDF files are selected.
-Services can be modified in Apple's Automator utility.
+Once an Automator service is installed in the user's Library/Services folder, it will be available in the Finder's Quick Actions menu (or right-click context menu) when PDF files are selected.
+Quick Actions/Services can be modified in Apple's Automator utility.
 Example Services can be found in the **Automator_Services** folder.
 The bare scripts can also be run directly in a shell (Terminal), taking one or more PDF files as their argument.
 They are found here in the **Automator_Scripts** folder. _(Drag the script file onto a Terminal window; then drag the PDF files you want to the same window; then press Enter!)_

 Some are designed as **PDF Services**.
 PDF Services should be installed in the {user}/Library/PDF Services folder (or the top-level /Library/PDF Services folder).
 They will then be available in the PDF button of the print menu. _See the ReadMe in the subfolder for installation instructions._